PageotD/juliaset/README.md

 ![BSD 3-Clause License](https://img.shields.io/badge/%20License%20-BSD%203--Clause-informational)

 # juliaset
 A simple random Julia set generator.
 Can take some time to run, so be patient !

+This is a small personal project I did to apply some of the skills I learned during my DevOps career transition training.

+This package is not initially intended to be distributed and is therefore not present on the Python Package Index ([PyPi](https://pypi.org/)).
+However, if you wish, you can clone it, fork it, modify it etc. within the limits of the license.

 ## Installation